 This project will examine the work of William Macarthur and James King, well-connected mid-nineteenth century agriculturalists and experimenters.
 Both men were at the intersection of imperial science, international networks and local innovation, yet their importance in introducing new ideas and methodologies in addressing plants, soils and cultivation is no longer recognised.

-Dr Stephen Gapps, for his project: The Sydney Wars: a military history of the Sydney Region 1788 to 1816.
+Dr Stephen Gapps, for his project: The Sydney Wars: A military history of the Sydney Region, 1788-1816.

 Using the Library's collections of official records and colonial diaries, this work developed a military history of the period of conflict between Aboriginal people and British military and para-military forces in the Sydney region from 1788 to the last known conflict in the area in 1816.